Pams (brand)

 Pams (previously Pam's) is a New Zealand company, owned by Foodstuffs, which also owns the New World, Pak'n Save and Four Square supermarket chains.
 Pams sources and brands a wide range of supermarket goods as a house brand.

 History

 Pams was launched through Four Square in 1937.
 Its first goods were baking powder and custard powder.
+It was originally going to be named "Pep" or "Presto", but both names were rejected.
+The name "Pep" was rejected as it was already taken by Kellogg's.
+It is not known who Pams is named after.

-In 2000 celebrity chef Jamie Oliver signed up on advertisements for Pam's, with the company also sponsoring Oliver's television show Oliver's Twist.
+In 2000, celebrity chef Jamie Oliver signed up on advertisements for Pam's, with the company also sponsoring Oliver's television show Oliver's Twist.
+In 2008 Pams eggs became cage free.

+In 2017, Foodstuffs silently released a new brand called "Pams Finest".